LabForComputationalVision/universal_inverse_problem/README.md

 Multiple commonly used [color](test_images/color) and [grayscale](test_images/grayscale) image datasets are uploaded in the test_images directory.

 ### Demo:
+The [Demo.ipynb](Demo.ipynb) contains code for loading a per-trained denoiser and using it to generate samples from the prior of natural images implicit in the denoiser.
+It also contains code for solving various linear inverse problems (e.g. inpainting, deblurring, super-resolution, randomly-dropped pixels, compressive sensing).
+Notice that there is no training involved for solving these problems, as long as there is a universal blind denoiser at hand.
+The algorithm simply uses the prior embedded in the denoiser to generate the missing parts of the partially measured image.

 ### Requirements
 Here is the list of libraries you need to install to execute the code: